LLC Income Tax Options for LLC Owners

 Now comes the complication: An LLC has two other options for paying income taxes - either as a corporation or an S corporation.

 LLC paying taxes as an S corporation.
 An LLC can pay taxes as an S corporation.
 The benefit of filing as an S corporation rather than a corporation is that the S corporation owners can report their business income/losses on their personal tax returns and they do not incur double taxation.
-S corporation owners file a Schedule K-1, which is similar to the Schedule K-1 filed by LLC members.
+The S corporation files a tax return on Form 1120-S and the S corporation owners file a Schedule K-1, which is similar to the Schedule K-1 filed by LLC members.

 Understanding the Difference Between an S Corp and an LLC

 Before you consider changing your LLC's tax status to that of an S corporation, read about the tax differences between an S corporation and an LLC.

 To change tax status to that of an S corporation, the LLC must meet the IRS requirements for S corporations, including (a) it must be a "domestic entity eligible to be treated as a corporation" (that is, an LLC), (b) it can have no more than 100 shareholders (members, in the case of an LLC), and (c) its only shareholders are individuals, estates, exempt organizations, or trusts.
 The entity must also have a December 31 fiscal year-end.

 Any filing to change LLC tax status to that of a corporation or S corporation should be done with the assistance and advice of a tax professional.